Best 6-Month CD Rates of November 2024: Earn 5% APY

 • This makes them ideal for achieving short-term financial goals while maximizing your earnings.

-• Some CDs, however, offer APYs over 5%.
+• Some CDs, however, offer APYs up to 5%.
 This creates an opportunity to earn significantly higher returns on your investment.

 Advertiser Disclosure